 - Cash Flow Forecast 12 months or more into the future.
 Either the report with numbers report or a chart will give you the expected ending cash balance each month.

-Revenue, Profit or Cash Flow Strategy
+Revenue, Profit and Cash Flow Strategy